-- The Authority recognized \$14.3 million in restricted and unrestricted operating revenues for the calendar year 2020, which is \$15.1 less than 2019.
+- The assets and deferred outflows of resources of the Authority exceeded its liabilities and deferred inflows of resources on December 31, 2021 by \$301.7 million (net position).
+This represents a \$14.2 million decrease compared to prior year-end net position. - The Authority's total cash and cash equivalents balance at the close of the 2021 fiscal year was \$91.3 million, representing a \$2.2 million decrease from the prior year-end.
+Cash and cash equivalents represents the money on deposit with the multiple bond trustees to meet the indenture and debt service requirements, money for the various Authority construction programs, and funds to cover operations. - The Authority recognized \$15.8 million in restricted and unrestricted operating revenues for the calendar year 2021, which is \$1.5 more than 2020.
 Restricted operating revenues are mostly surcharges and rents from the various sports teams and parking revenue from the North Shore Garage and lots.
 Unrestricted revenues include Convention Center operations and garage revenues.
 Convention Center revenues come from rentals, event services, and ancillary services such as food and beverage, audio visual services, and equipment rentals.
-Convention Center total net revenues were \$2.3 million in 2020, a \$9.5 million decrease from prior year-end revenues; and Convention Center total net operating expenses were \$11.1 million, a decrease of \$2.9 million from 2019.
+Convention Center total net revenues were \$1.2 million in 2021, a \$300,000 decrease from prior year-end revenues; and Convention Center total net operating expenses were \$7.1 million, a decrease of \$200,000 from 2020.
 The Convention Center operates at a loss, as is the case with the vast majority of convention centers in the country.
-The 2020 operating shortfall was \$8.8 million.
-The shortfall was covered by payments from Allegheny County's Hotel Tax revenue, Authority reserves and a grant from the Allegheny County portion of the Federal Coronavirus Relief Fund. - As shown on the statements of revenues, expenses, and changes in net position, total Authority operating revenues (\$14.3 million), net of operating expenses (\$59.3 million), resulted in a \$45 million operating loss; this result, however, includes depreciation and amortization expenses of \$49 million.
+The 2021 operating shortfall was \$6 million.
+The shortfall was covered by payments from a grant from the Stadium Authority of the City of Pittsburgh (Stadium Authority).

+As shown on the statements of revenues, expenses, and changes in net position, total Authority operating revenues (\$15.8 million), net of operating expenses (\$60.9 million), resulted in a \$45.1 million operating loss; this result, however, includes depreciation and amortization expenses of \$50.1 million.